linkedin/Liger-Kernel/README.md

 model = transformers.AutoModelForCausalLM.from_pretrained("<some llama model>")

-# By adding this line, it automatically monkey patches the model with the optimized kernels
+# Adding this line automatically monkey-patches the model with the optimized Liger kernels
 apply_liger_kernel_to_llama()
 ```